 Under a Countryside Stewardship agreement with the Forestry Commission and Natural England, Place Services will implement a five-year woodland management plan.
 The agreement will cover a total of 32 sites and a total area of 300 hectares.
 This includes 3 sites which are designated Sites of Special Scientific Interest (SSSI) and 22 areas of ancient woodland (over 400 years old).
-Maintenance work will be undertaken in a sensitive way with the use of Suffolk Punch horses and will be supported by rangers, volunteers and partner organisations such as The Conservation Volunteers.
+Maintenance work will be undertaken in a sensitive way by professional forestry contractors and will be supported by rangers, volunteers and partner organisations such as The Conservation Volunteers.

 It is woodland that has existed since 1600AD as this is when good maps began to be available, and pre-dates the time when planting became common.
 Some ancient woods may even link back to the original woodland that covered the UK around 10,000 years ago, after the last Ice Age.
 Yet ancient woodland covers only around 2 per cent of the land area of the UK, and needs to be protected.